Blockchain Transaction Conflicts: A Historical Perspective: Solana's Empirical Study

 \subsection{Analysis}

-As illustrated in \Cref{fig:solana_hp_analysis} and \Cref{tab:solana_rb,tab:solana_rhb_tbl2}, the following observations can be made for real-world Solana blocks:
+As illustrated in \Cref{fig:solana_hp_analysis,fig:svm-family-cluster,fig:svm-speedup-vs-chain} and \Cref{tab:solana_rb}, the following observations can be made for real-world Solana blocks:

-\begin{description} \item[Observation-1:] As shown in ~\Cref{fig:solana_hp_analysis}, the average block size has increased more than 2$\times$ from the old HP to the recent HP; however, note that this increase is contributed by voting transactions.
-Non-voting transactions have increased with miner margin, which has seen a deep mid-historical period with increased voting transactions.
+\textbf{Observation-1.} As shown in~\Cref{fig:solana_hp_analysis}, the average block size has increased over 2$\times$ from the old-HP to the recent-HP; however, note that this increase is primarily due to voting transactions.
+Non-voting transactions have increased with a smaller margin, which has experienced a pronounced dip in the mid-HP relative to increased voting transactions.

-\item[Observation-2:] The percentage of successful non-voting transactions has decreased over time, with the success rate of $\sim$85.32\% in the old historical period to $\sim$69.03\% in the mid-historical period and to $\sim$54.50\% in the most recent historical period.
-This shows that increasing network congestion must have contributed to transaction failures, potentially due to inaccuracies in transaction specifications; the time when specifications are generated by users to the time when executed may differ due to intermediate ongoing execution at the validator nodes.
-The exact reasons for the increased transaction failures require further analysis, but it could be due to increased network congestion or inaccuracies in the transaction specifications.
-However, it indicates the limitations and efficiency of \rwAware{} execution models in high-contention workloads.
+\textbf{Observation-2.} The percentage of successful non-voting transactions has decreased over time, with the success rate of 85.32\% in the old-HP dropping to 69.03\% in the mid-HP and further to 54.50\% in the most recent historical period.
+This suggests that increasing network congestion may have contributed to transaction failures, potentially due to inaccuracies in transaction access specifications; the time at which specifications are generated by users and the time at which they are executed may differ due to intermediate ongoing execution at the validator nodes.
+The exact reasons for the increased transaction failures require further analysis, but failures may be due to network congestion or inaccuracies in the specifications.
+However, this indicates the limitations and efficiency of \rwAware{} execution models in high-contention workloads.

-\item[Observation-3:] The percentage of independent transactions in Solana blocks is considerably lower than in Ethereum blocks.
-However, there is a noticeable upward trend, with independent transactions increasing from 0\% in the old historical period (S$_{ob}$) to $\sim$7\% in the recent historical period (S$_{rb}$), while the mid-historical period (S$_{mb}$) recorded $\sim$13\%.
+\textbf{Observation-3.} The percentage of independent transactions in Solana is considerably lower than that in Ethereum.
+However, there is a noticeable upward trend, with independent transactions increasing from 0\% in the old-HP (S$_{ob}$) to 7\% in the recent historical period (S$_{rb}$), while the mid-HP (S$_{mb}$) records 13\%.
 This suggests a gradual shift toward greater parallelism over time.

-Since Solana employs a locking-based multi-iteration parallel execution strategy, the number of conflict families has surged, from just 3 in S$_{ob}$ to 39 in S$_{rb}$, suggesting that despite high conflicts, multiple independent subsets of transactions can still be executed in parallel.
-Each subset was executed in parallel with the others, enhancing the execution efficiency.